MarcoAmadori1/API_project/README.md

 ```
 # GRAPHS OF VARIABLES
 To visualize the data, the dates chosen is the "daily.csv" one, because it would give in our opinion more significant results.
+The code of the graphs can be found in the "Task 2 - Python - Code" file of the main repository, it allows to enter an european city from the list and receive the three following graphs.

 The first graph shows the change in the average minimum and maximum temperature of a given european country.
 ![This is an image](max_min_t.png)

-The second one looks at the changing sunrise and sunset rise.
-Daylights are getting shorter.
+The second one looks at the changing sunrise and sunset time.
+Days are getting shorter.
 ![This is an image](sunrise_sunset.png)

 The last graphs shows the precipiation sum (mm) toghether with the amount of hours (h) of precipiation.